 For Lake County, North Coast EMS has an approved Trauma Triage Policy that integrates with Coastal Valley's EMS policy and is very similar to the national standard.
-Patients meeting Trauma Triage Criteria are directly transported to our designated trauma centers, or in Lake County weather permitting, by air to the closest higher level TC located out of county.
+Patients meeting Trauma Triage Criteria are directly transported to our designated trauma centers, or in Lake County, by air to the closest higher level TC located out of county.
 Sutter-Coast Hospital in Del Norte County receives all trauma patients due to geography.
-In Humboldt County, patients meeting critical trauma patient criteria are triaged and bypassed, or not, on a case by case basis by the Level IV Trauma Center with Surgery.
-We re-drafted a Retriage Policy and continue to assess the Trauma Catchment area policy in Lake County.
+In Humboldt County, patients meeting critical trauma patient criteria are triaged and bypassed, or not, on a case by case basis by the Level IV trauma center with surgery.
+We revised a Retriage Policy and the Trauma Catchment area policy in Lake County.
 Adventist-Health Clearlake Hospital previously applied for Level IV designation but this is currently on hold due to the pandemic.